 - 10-day money-back guarantee.
 You can try the premium version free with its money-back guarantee.

-The only platforms Wachee unblocks are Hulu and BBC iPlayer.
+The only platforms Wachee unblocks are Netflix, Hulu, and BBC iPlayer.

 I didn’t like the fact that the Netflix/Hulu and BBC iPlayer extensions are separate — you have to download, pay for, and log into each one separately.
 Other VPNs let you easily switch servers and access different streaming sites for no extra cost, so I found Wachee particularly frustrating to use.